hackclub/hackclub/workshops/shared_clipboard/README.md

 Sometimes you want to share stuff between computers.
 You email it to yourself and then you log on to the other computer and then you find that you forgot your email password and then you click "forgot password" and then you find the code and then you enter the code and then you make a new password and then you type in the new password and then you find the email and then you *finally* copy the text and get on your way.

-It took you 10 minutes just to get text from one computer to the other.
+It took you 10 minutes just to get some text from one computer to the other.

 Then, you wonder - "What if, what if I could directly copy it to the other computer?
 I'd save 9.95 minutes!"